TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Results

 In this section, we showcase our method TEPID-ADAPT, along with its key features.
 The results presented here are obtained using noiseless classical simulations.
 We use the Heisenberg XXZ model with open boundary conditions given by the Hamiltonian

 where $J_z$ is the nearest-neighbor coupling strength of the $ZZ$ interaction, and $\sigma^{x,y,z}$ are the Pauli matrices.
 This model has ferromagnetic, paramagnetic, and antiferromagnetic phases.
-This is an integrable model~\cite{BetheSprNat1931} and serves as a good test ground for our method.
+This is an integrable model~\cite{BetheZeitschriftPhysik1931} and serves as a good test ground for our method.
 We will present results for parameters corresponding to the three phases.
 The operator pool we use here to generate the adaptive part of the ansatz, $V_A(\vec{\theta})$, is the full Pauli pool, which is the set of all $N_s$ qubit Pauli operators, which has size $4^{N_S}$.
 This pool is not scalable to large systems but maximizes the flexibility in the adaptive protocol, so it is appropriate for this proof of concept.
-In the results below, we consider a system with $N_s=6$, and $\bar{\beta}=3.0$.
+In the results below, we consider a system with $N_s=6$, and $\beta_0=3.0$.

 For each of these phases, we show two figures that compare our results with exact diagonalization: \begin{itemize} \item Figs.~\ref{fig:Infids_mscan_Ferro},~\ref{fig:Infids_mscan_Para},~\ref{fig:Infids_mscan_AFerro} compare the states prepared using TEPID-ADAPT with exact diagonalization for a fixed temperature.
-We show the infidelity (left axis) and relative errors (right axis) of the energies of the eigenstates in the truncated space, and the free energy of the Gibbs state.
+We show the infidelity (left axis) and relative errors (right axis) of the energies of the eigenstates in the truncated space, and the free energy of both the truncated $m-$rank Gibbs state and the full Gibbs state.
 The numbered state indices on the horizontal axes of these plots correspond to the eigenstates of the Hamiltonian.
 These eigenstates are prepared using Eq.~\eqref{eq:EigPrep}, and their energies are measured using Eq.~\eqref{eq:EnergyAccess}.
 The last index $\rho_G$ corresponds to the Gibbs state, and its relative error refers to the free energy in Eq.~\eqref{eq:FEnergy}.
 We show results for various values of the cutoff $m$, as indicated by the colors in the legends.